-RUA Life Sciences final results: revenue doubled and EBITDA turns positive
+RUA Life Sciences pivots to commercial success: revenue doubled and EBITDA turns positive in final results, driven by CDMO growth and a strategic European acquisition.

 This period is 18 months (due to a year-end change), so not directly comparable to the 12 months to March 2024.
 Even so, like-for-like growth was punchy at 104%, and the company is now clearly oriented around delivering for customers as a CDMO – that’s a contract development and manufacturing organisation – while monetising its polymer IP.